Parent and Teacher Mindfulness and Mental Health Resources

-Below under Teacher Resources we highlight Mindfulness in Education resources in no particular order.
-The left panel includes The Guardian Teacher Network resources and Resource Hubs.
+Below are Resources for Teachers, Parents and Carers.
+The Teacher Resources, highlight Mindfulness in Education assets in no particular order.
+The left panel includes The Guardian Teacher Network links and Resource Hubs.

 The following free film 'Healthy Habits of Mind' describes why mindfulness belongs in education, covering neuroscience, educator training, and showing mindfulness implemented in the classroom. www.mindfulschools.org/resources/healthy-habits-of-mind/

 This is a simple way for teachers to learn about Christian meditation.
 Our aim is to encapsulate the “essential teaching” of Christian meditation in a series of six short courses so that they can pass on the gift of meditation to children and students.

 This course is run over a weekend and is suitable for professionals who are working with children, either as school teachers, yoga teachers or in other areas.
 Applicants need to have their own meditation practice.
 The course includes skills and tools to help bring the benefits of mindfulness to children, building their resilience and ability to cope with stress and difficult situations.
 It also gives teachers techniques to support their own practice.